OathPros/COMP3/source/controls/radio-buttons.rst

 Guidelines
 ----------

-* One button in the set should be selected at all times.
-(The only exception is when the group is showing the properties of a multiple selection, when one or more of the buttons may be in their mixed state.)
+One button in the set should be selected at all times, except if the radio button represents a property of multiple items, and that property is present for some items and non-present for others.
+In this case, show the radio button in its mixed state.

-* Use :ref:`sentence capitalization<sentence-capitalization>` for radio button labels.
+Use :ref:`sentence capitalization<sentence-capitalization>` for radio button labels.
 For example, *Single click to open*.
-* If the radio button represents a property of multiple items, and that property is present for some items and non-present for others, show the radio button in its mixed state.

 API Reference
 -------------